twesleyb/SwipProteomics/README.md

 ### The WASH complex member SWIP: an intellectual disability gene
 __Ropers _et al.___ [[1]](./refs/Ropers_2011.pdf) identified a non-synonymous mutation in the **_WASHC4_** gene of
 seven children with intellectual impairment, learning and social deficits, and delayed motor development.
-This genetic mutation causes a single amino acid substitution in SWIP, a <ins>S</ins>trumpellin and <ins>W</ins>ASH <ins>I</ins>nteracting <ins>P</ins>rotein and component of the pentameric __WASH complex__.
+This genetic mutation causes a single amino acid substitution in __SWIP__, a <ins>S</ins>trumpellin and <ins>W</ins>ASH <ins>I</ins>nteracting <ins>P</ins>rotein and component of the pentameric __WASH complex__.
 Below is a model of the WASH complex as well as a model of SWIP's predicted 3D structure with the